Hyperbolic site percolation: Introduction and results

 \subsection{Organization of material}

 Section \ref{sec:notation} is devoted to basic notation for graphs and percolation.
 In Section \ref{sec:bk}, we review certain known results that will be used to prove the main results of Section \ref{ssec:mainres1}.
-It is explained in Section \ref{sec:sbond} how a site percolation process on a planar graph may be expressed as a dependent bond process on the dual graph; this allows a connection between site percolation on the matching graph and bond percolation on the dual graph.
+It is explained in Section \ref{sec:sbond} how a site percolation process on a planar graph may be expressed in terms of a dependent bond process on the same graph; this allows a connection between site percolation on the matching graph and bond percolation on the dual graph.
 We prove Theorem \ref{m1}(a) for amenable graphs in Section \ref{s7}, and for non-amenable graphs in Section \ref{ss5}.
 Theorem \ref{sc1} is proved in Section \ref{psc1}, and Theorem \ref{sc2} in Section \ref{psc2}.